SnowConvert AI - Redshift - CREATE TABLE AS¶

 Related EWIs¶

-SSC-FDM-RS0001: “Option” not supported.
-Data storage is automatically handled by Snowflake.
+SSC-FDM-RS0001: Data storage option is not supported in Snowflake.
+Data distribution is automatically handled by Snowflake.

 DISTSTYLE¶